Sonic the Hedgehog 3/Development

 Launch Base Zone

-Launch Base has minor palette differences - in Act 1, the water is blue, the sky is purple and the Death Egg is a little bit more green.
+Launch Base has notable palette differences - in Act 1, the water is blue, the sky is purple, the construction towers are darker, and the Death Egg is a little bit more green.
 This is actually consistent with the level's stage select icon.
+In Act 2, the mountains in the background are darker.
+Both acts also feature a different enemy palette line.

 - Sonic the Hedgehog 3 World Premier - Footage from the release of the game in Punxsutawney Pennsylvania, including interviews.